 I have also included a glossary that briefly explains all the terms Neville most commonly used.

-According to Neville Goddard, the true nature of reality is unconditioned consciousness/awareness.
-There is only ONE unified consciousness, and it is the only cause underlying all of reality.
+According to Neville Goddard, the true nature of reality is unconditioned consciousness or awareness.
+There is only ONE unified consciousness, and it is the underlying cause of all reality.
+Normally we think reality is physical, but in truth, the physical world is the manifestation of consciousness.

 Imagination is the creative power of consciousness.
-A person’s imagination is, therefore, the creative power.
-A person can use the creative power of imagination to create/manifest anything he or she desires.
+A person’s imagination is, therefore, the creative power; it is the “power and wisdom of God in man.”
+A person can use his imagination to create/manifest anything he or she desires.

 Neville put forth a specific method of doing this.
 To manifest something, one is to go into a “state akin to sleep” in which he imagines a mental scene that would take place AFTER the desire has been accomplished.